SnakTheTripper/UR10e_remote_control/README.md

 remote control application for UR10e robot with ZMQ communication between Flask server and robot controller using RTDE.

+Attention: Remote Control needs to be enabled on robot controller for this software package to work!

 ## Getting started
 For the python script we use a virtual environment that contains all the necesarry dependencies as described by the requirements file.
 Tested on Linux Mint, Ubuntu 22.04 and WSL.